astrogirlnim/Personyx/README.md

 > **Give makers an evidence-backed go/no-go gate that prevents wasted sprints before the first line of code — and provides live persona feedback while they build.**

-PersonaPulse aims to save teams **1.5+ engineering sprints per month** by rejecting low-evidence features and surfacing persona-specific insights directly in development tools.
+Personyx aims to save teams **1.5+ engineering sprints per month** by rejecting low-evidence features and surfacing persona-specific insights directly in development tools.

 ## 📄 License